Including step-by-step instructions, screenshots, short reviews, and our top recommendations

 - It's just not as cool.
 When you do a sticky-note exercise in person, the group gets energy from moving around and working with all the color.
 We found the tools that replicate some of this movement and color online to be more engaging.
 Brainstorming in a document mostly feels like work.

-Collaborative editors are a solid choice when you know how to set up and lead the exercise you're using, and the only option for teams with accessibility requirements.
+Collaborative editors are a solid choice when working with a small team and you know how to set up and lead the exercise you're using.
+These were the only really easy option for teams with accessibility requirements.

 Using Simple Online Sticky Note Tools

 When you imagine what an online sticky-notes tool might look like, you're picturing one of these.
 Yellow, green and pink squares with writing on them, “pinned” to a board with, yes, a cork-inspired background image.
 Teams can add items all at once, and click to drag the notes around.